asukmawan/bikesharing/README.md

 ### Figure 2 - Checkout Times
 <img src="Resources/fig2.png"></img>

-Breaking this out by Gender, females tend to use the bikes for longer by one minute (highest frequency being 6 minutes), while males take 5 minutes.
+Breaking this out by gender, females tend to use the bikes for longer by one minute (highest frequency being 6 minutes), while males take 5 minutes.
 As for those trips that don't have a gender specified, we can take a look further at the next figure.
 ## User Trip statistics
 ### Figure 3 - User Trips by Gender by Weekday
 <img src="Resources/fig3.png"></img>